 With careful planning and advice from a Solicitor, you could save your family thousands of pounds by having a will in place.
 If you don’t have one, and own a property, this can put your family in a tough situation when organising your possessions, property, and assets.

 A will also allows you to leave possessions or money to people outside your family, who wouldn’t benefit normally.
 So, for example, if you wanted to leave money to charity, there is no way of anyone knowing this without you making a will.
 It also allows you to give specific possessions, which may be of sentimental value, to certain people, such as photographs or books, etc.

 Finally, a will contains details of your final wishes, where and how you would like to be laid to rest, and details of any plans you may have in place.
 Your executor will carry out these wishes for you.

 To ensure your will is a valid document, then it must contain the following:

 - How you want your estate to be divided when you die

-- It has to be signed and dated in the presence of two adult, independent witnesses, who then have to sign the will themselves
+- It must be signed and dated in the presence of two adult, independent witnesses, who then must sign the will themselves.

 The best thing to ensure that you have followed all instructions properly is to instruct a solicitor, who can also advise you on what’s best for your personal circumstances and how to make the most of your estate.